-- Create a quick hand (or body) lotion by mixing a few drops of essential oils with a small scoop of jojoba or coconut oil.
+- Create a DIY hand (or body) lotion by mixing a few drops of essential oils with a small scoop of jojoba or coconut oil.

 - Add drops to a good olive oil or other good quality cold-pressed oil (like grape seed) and massage into your skin.
 Better yet, have your partner massage it into your skin for you!